TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/typo3cms/Teams/Index.rst

 =====

-These chapters are about what teams are doing, what notes they take and what they want to tell the dear readers.
+These chapters are about what teams are doing, what notes they take and what texts and ideas they develop.

 Directory: